Aogashima Island : A double volcano with distinctive natural surroundings and geography - Part 1

 The landscape of the island viewed from Oyama Lookout (Oyama Temboudai)

 Aogashima is a part of a submarine volcano that has emerged from the sea and is part of a large crater whose outer rim height ranges from 200 m to 420 m in height.
 The distinctive characteristic of this island is that it has a small crater within the larger crater, formed by an eruption in 1783 to 1785.
 This small crater is called Maruyama and is still emitting geothermal steam around an area where no plants are evident.

-Since the land is layered with lava, ash and scoria, the damage from landslides easily change the shape of the island, little by little.
-Currently the cliff near Sambo Port has been under construction.
+Since the land is layered with lava, ash and scoria, the damage from landslides easily changes the island's shape, little by little.
+Currently, the cliff near Sambo Port has been under construction.